Academic Information and Policies

 - Maintain a minimum cumulative grade point average of 2.0 in all courses taken to complete the requirements of the major.
 Departments may designate courses within the major in which students must receive a minimum grade of C. All transfer students must complete a minimum of five courses in the major discipline at Notre Dame, regardless of the number of credits accepted in transfer.

-- Complete IDS-100 Perspectives on Education and Culture with a passing grade.
+- Complete NDMU-100 First Year Seminar with a passing grade.
 This graduation requirement applies only to students who matriculate as first-time traditional age students and transfer students who enter with fewer than 12 credits.

 General Education Studies

 The purpose of general education studies is to provide a coherent yet broad intellectual experience of study in the liberal arts tradition.
 These studies inspire a free spirit of inquiry through observation, analysis and reflection proper to all intellectual work.
 They encourage the philosophical habit of mind as well as the practice of methodologies of the natural and social sciences; they provide an acquaintance with the historic, aesthetic and philosophic record of human achievement; and they explore the permanent and ultimate questions concerning the nature of person and knowledge, the nature of society and human institutions, and the nature of the natural world and God.

 Through the study of the history of ideas, the value of human knowledge, the interrelatedness of the matters and methods of the academic disciplines, and the practice of clear communication and critical thinking, the student is led into the worlds of serious thought and scholarship.

 Identification of courses approved for general education studies is an ongoing responsibility of the School of Arts and Sciences Curriculum Committee.
 The catalog and online course schedules indicate the courses that fulfill general education requirements.

 There is no limit on the number of courses in a student's major and/or minor that may also fulfill general education requirements, except for education and liberal arts majors.